fengberd/Chromium-EyeProtect/README.md

 If you don't like it, you may simply close this page.

 You can check [My Blog(Chinese)](https://blog.berd.moe/archives/chromium-eyeprotect/) for extra descriptions.
+To setup API Keys, please refer to [This Article](https://www.chromium.org/developers/how-tos/api-keys) or [My Blog(Chinese)](https://blog.berd.moe/archives/chromium-setup-api-keys/).

 # 简介
 Chromium-EyeProtect 是 [Chromium Browser](https://www.chromium.org/Home) 的一个分支.